-- the identity and age of the employees within the scope of the transfer - the statutory "statement of employment particulars" (i.e. all the information an employer is obliged to give an employee in a statement of terms and conditions of employment) - > any relevant collective agreement - any disciplinary action or grievances instigated within the preceding two years - any legal proceedings brought by the relevant employees against the transferor in the preceding two years - any legal claim which the transferor has reasonable grounds to believe an employee may bring unless there are "special circumstances" which make it not reasonably practicable to provide it in this time frame (a very limited exception in practice).
-It can be given in instalments and must be updated if there are changes.
+- > the identity and age of the employees within the scope of the transfer - > the statutory 'statement of employment particulars' (i.e. all the information an employer is obliged to give an employee in a statement of terms and conditions of employment) - > any relevant collective agreement - > any disciplinary action or grievances instigated within the preceding two years - > any legal proceedings brought by the relevant employees against the transferor in the preceding two years - any legal claim which the transferor has reasonable grounds to believe an employee may bring

-Although this does not require a transferor to provide as much information as would be normal on a due diligence exercise before a transfer, it goes a long way to requiring disclosure of the most important information.
+Although this does not require a transferor to provide as much information as would be normal on a 'due diligence' exercise before a transfer, it goes a long way to requiring disclosure of the most important information.
 Transferors will be required not only to identify who will transfer, but also many of their contractual terms.